EsterChang/CS4641/index.md

 ### Principal Component Analysis

-Despite already having a low number of features, we decided to use PCA on our data to see if we could further reduce the dimensionality.
-Before performing PCA, we scaled our dataset so that larger features would not affect the outcome.
-We then applied PCA to our dataset and plotted the principal components against the cumulative explained variance to determine how many would be needed to achieve our desired variance.
-The results indicated that we would need 8 out of 9 components to explain 99% of the total variance.
-Since this reduction from our regular dataset is extremely minor, we believe that it is not valuable to reduce the dimensionality.
+Despite already having a low number of features, we decided to use PCA to see if we could further reduce the dimensionality.
+After performing PCA on our scaled features, we plotted the principal components against cumulative explained variance and found that we would need 8 out of 9 of these components to explain 99% of the total variance.
+Since this reduction from our existing dataset is very minor, we believe that it is not valuable to reduce the dimensionality.

 <img width="400" alt="pca-variance" src="https://user-images.githubusercontent.com/46691358/98429880-7a4d1080-2077-11eb-8ee9-461c53cd6c9e.png">